Are Student Loans Secured or Unsecured? All You Need to Know

 Key Differences Between Secured and Unsecured Student Loans

-The primary difference between secured and unsecured loans comes down to collateral.
-Plus, most secured loans are not specifically designed to pay for education, but rather offer general funding that you might choose to allocate for that purpose.
+The primary difference between secured and unsecured loans comes down to collateral — secured loans require collateral, unsecured loans don’t.
+In addition, most secured loans are not specifically designed to pay for education, but rather offer general funding that you may or may not be able to use for education expenses, depending on the lender.

 Borrowing Requirements

 When you apply for a secured loan, a lender will require collateral to back it, such as your home or car.
-Since an unsecured loan doesn’t involve collateral, a lender looks more closely at your credit and income.
-As a college student, you might need to apply with a cosigner to meet these underwriting requirements.
-Note that federal student loans are an exception.
-Most federal student loans don’t involve a credit check, allowing a student to borrow in their own name.
-The one exception is PLUS loans, which do have a credit component to the application (but it’s more lax than what you’ll see with most private lenders).
+An unsecured loan doesn’t involve collateral, so a lender will look closely at your credit and income.
+As a college student, you might need to apply with a cosigner to qualify.

 Interest Rates

-Secured loans, such as home equity loans and HELOCs, tend to come with low interest rates, making them an affordable borrowing option.
-On unsecured loans, your interest rate generally depends on your credit.
+Secured loans, such as home equity loans and HELOCs, generally tend to come with lower interest rates than unsecured loans, making them a more affordable borrowing option.
+With unsecured loans, your interest rate generally depends on your credit.
 Borrowers with excellent credit will get better rates than those with weaker credit.
-Federal student loans are again an exception, as they offer relatively low, fixed interest rates.
-For the 2024-25 academic year, for example, the interest rate on Direct subsidized and unsubsidized loans is 6.53% for undergraduates and 8.08% for graduate students (unsubsidized only).Recommended: Student Loan Interest: How Much Interest Should You Expect to Pay on Student Loans?

 Repayment Tenure